Jalez/react-flow-automated-layout/README.md

 ## Patch Updates

+### 1.2.1 (2025-05-22)

+- Improved layout recalculation logic to prevent unnecessary layout runs when nodes are not in sync with context.
+- Minor bug fixes and code refactoring in LayoutProvider.

 ### 1.1.1 (Unreleased)

 - Improved node count discrepancy check to prevent unnecessary layout recalculations when the flow is not in sync with the context.